zappan/mean-boilerplate/README.md

 as server is serving `client/src/` content directly (as it's symlinked).

-_If you're a Windows user, please see the content of `./dev` script, and replicate that for your Windows environment.
-It mainly boils down to setting some environment variables (see `./scripts/envvars.sh`) and running the `npm dev` task (see `./package.json`).
-Also, to run the Angular app in `dev` mode, replicate `scripts/devsymlink.sh` functionality: symlink or copy `client/src/` and `client/vendor/` directories into `server/public/` to make source assets available to Express app to serve._

 ## Grunt Build Chains

 * `$ grunt dev` - development build - also a default task `$ grunt`
 * `$ grunt debug` - debug build.
 * `$ grunt release` - production build

-Results of debug and release builds are compiled client-side assets that are put in `dist/` directory, and also copied to `server/public/` for Express app.
+Results of _debug_ and _release_ builds are compiled client-side assets that are put in `build/dist/` directory, and also copied to `server/public/` for Express app.

 That allows the flexibility of CI and deployment automation, which may publish assets to CDN and use reverse proxy (or some other method) for serving those